thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-library.md

 ### Importing Widget

 Please note that only system administrators can modify system (default) widgets.
-This means that only they can edit and delete widgets inside the bundle, add or import new widgets into the bundle.
+This includes the ability to edit, delete, add, or import widgets within the bundle.
 When a system administrator creates a new widget bundle, it's set as a system-level item for tenants, preventing them from modifying it.
 Nevertheless, tenants can add their own widgets.
 In this case, they have full rights to manage created widget types inside the bundle.